-As a result of the adoption of International Financial Reporting Standards (IFRS), there is a requirement to accrue for any annual leave, flexitime and time off in lieu which had been earned but not taken at 31 March each year.
+Compliance with International Financial Reporting Standards (IFRS) means there is a requirement to accrue for any annual leave, flexitime and time off in lieu which had been earned but not taken at 31 March each year.
 The amount accrued at 31 March 2023 was £5.1m (£4.902m as at 31 March 2022).